 \subsection{Collective perception through robot-specific collective decision-making algorithms}

-The basic algorithms modelled in the previous section can be instantiated to make best-of-$n$ (best-of-$2$ in our case) decisions in a robot swarm.
-Robots are physical devices that need to operate under the technical constraints of the platform, requiring them to sense and sample the environment to determine the quality of options.
+The basic algorithms shown in Figures~\ref{fig:robot-fsm}A-B can be instantiated to make best-of-$n$ decisions in a robot swarm.
+Robots are physical devices that operate within the technical constraints of the platform and must sense and sample the environment to determine the quality of options.
 Therefore, we extend the basic decision-making algorithms by including two alternating phases: exploration and dissemination.

-The robot behaviour can be described by the finite state machine shown in Figure~\ref{fig:fsm}A. Agents can be distinguished into five possible states: $A_D$ (disseminating opinion A), $B_D$ (disseminating opinion B), $A_E$ (exploring option A), $B_E$ (exploring option B) and $U$ (uncommitted to any option).
-Robots in the exploration phase sample the environment and estimate the quality of their current opinion (i.e., option A or B).
-The duration of the exploration state ($t_e$) for a robot is determined by a random draw from an exponential distribution with a rate of $\lambda_e = t_e^{-1}$.
-Therefore, robots leave the exploration state after a mean time $t_e$ and transition to the dissemination phase (state $A_D$ or $B_D$).
-Robots in the dissemination state share their opinions (i.e., option A or B) locally with their neighbouring robots.
-The duration of time a robot disseminates its opinion is determined by a random draw from an exponential distribution with rate $\lambda_d=(q_i t_d)^{-1}$.
-Consequently, the average time spent by the robot in the dissemination state is directly proportional to the assessed quality $q_i$ (where $i= \{a, b\}$) of the estimated option, which the robot has assessed during the exploration phase.
-Uncommitted robots stay in the uncommitted state $U$ for an average time $t_u$, during which they do not estimate or disseminate any option.
+The robot behaviour for the binary ($n=2$) case is described by the finite state machine shown in Figure~\ref{fig:robot-fsm}C. Robots can be in five possible states: $A_D$ (disseminating opinion A), $B_D$ (disseminating opinion B), $A_E$ (exploring option A), $B_E$ (exploring option B) and $U$ (uncommitted to any option).
+Robots in the exploration phase sample the environment and estimate the quality of their current opinion, i.e., option A or B. The time spent in the exploration state is drawn from an exponential distribution with rate $\lambda_e = t_e^{-1}$.
+Therefore, on average, robots remain in the exploration for a time $t_e$ before transitioning to the dissemination state $A_D$ or $B_D$.
+Robots in the dissemination state locally share their opinions (i.e., option A or B) with neighbouring robots.
+The time spent in the dissemination state is drawn from an exponential distribution with rate $\lambda_d=(q_i t_d)^{-1}$.
+Consequently, the mean time spent in the dissemination state is proportional to the assessed quality $q_i$ (where $i= \{a, b\}$) of the option evaluated during the exploration phase.
+Uncommitted robots stay in the uncommitted state $U$ for a mean time $t_u$, during which they neither assess nor disseminate any option.